 By Day 5, my aunt got her regular complexion back and was smiling.
 She had not experienced pain for a number of days.
 It was then time to get her back home with confidence.
 Throughout the time she was with me, I had kept a diary for her, with a general list of low FODMAPs ingredients I used in her meals, and a list of recipes she could cook up quickly for herself after a long day at work.

 With the diary she was clear what ingredients she would buy and the plan was to have ingredients washed and cut-up, all ready for cooking a particular meal, kept in the fridge.
 This way ingredients could be apportioned and when it came time to cooking, everything was ready and next to no thinking was required.
-She would not be kept hungry for too long and she would bring extra cooked portions to work for lunchtime.
-She was to avoid buy foods as there was no certainty what went into cooking those bought meals.
+She would not be kept hungry for too long and she would bring extra cooked portions to work for lunchtime the next day.
+She was to avoid buying foods as there was no certainty what goes into cooking those bought meals.

 It was also good that it was over the festive period and she could ease herself back to work with mid-week breaks over the Christmas and New Year public holidays.
 Its been about a month since she was discharged from hospital and I’m happy to report, all seems to be good with my aunt!